-In terms of direct social risks associated with the project, the PIUs/RIUs will need to ensure that data collected is maintained only for the intended use in line with good international, regional and ethical guidelines and standards for statistical practice and that confidentiality/data protection.
-These risks are best addressed through the design of the project to ensure they are fully incorporated into the project (i.e. data collection practices, cybersecurity and privacy protocols and good practices). as well as ESF capacity training to identify, manage and monitor such risks.

-In order to address these E&S risks, an umbrella Environmental and Social Management Framework (U-ESMF) will be prepared to cover all SOP1 countries and CEMAC.
-This U-ESMF will be cleared by the Bank and disclosed before project Appraisal.
-Requirements for pollution management (ESS3) (including GHG estimation), and Community Health and Safety (ESS4), including security risks, will be further assessed during project preparation and included in in country specific documents to be prepared as recommended by the approved U-ESMF.
-SEA/SH risk mitigation measures that will be tailored according to each country and the RIU.
-Risk levels determined in the SEA/SH risk assessments will also be included in the ESMF to guide the preparation of country specific ESMPs.
-The U-ESMF will also include guidance regarding the reporting of emergency incidents.

-As part of the Financial Agreement, the RIU and each PIU will also prepare an Environmental and Social Commitment Plan (ESCP) with the support of the Bank.
+Harmonizing and Improving Statistics in West and Central Africa (HISWACA) - SOP 1 (P178497) In terms of direct social risks associated with the project, the PIUs/RIUs will need to ensure that data collected is maintained only for the intended use in line with good international, regional and ethical guidelines and standards for statistical practice and that confidentiality/data protection is respected.
+These risks are best addressed through the design of the project to ensure they are fully incorporated into the project (i.e. data collection practices, cybersecurity and privacy protocols and good practices), in addition to ESF capacity training to identify, manage and monitor social risks.
+In order to address these E&S risks, a simplified Environmental and Social Management Framework (ESMF) (including ToRs for further works such as ESMP, etc.) will be prepared for each country or updated where ESMFs have already been prepared for previous similar projects, cleared by the Bank and disclosed before project Appraisal.
+Requirements for labor and working conditions (ESS2) especially for civil work activities, pollution management (ESS3) (including GHG estimation), and Community Health and Safety (ESS4), including security risks, will be further assessed during project preparation and included in each ESMF.
+SEA/SH risk mitigation measures that will be tailored according to risk levels determined in the SEA/SH risk assessments will also be included in all ESMFs.
+The ESMFs will also include guidance regarding the use of the Environment and Social Incident Response Toolkit (ESIRT).
+As part of the Financial Agreement, each RIU and PIU will also prepare an Environmental and Social Commitment Plan (ESCP) with the support of the Bank.
 The ESCP will include a timeline and a commitment to prepare and disclose any additional instruments as required.
-Capacity building and assessment activities will be included in the ESCPs of the RIU and national PIUs.

-Areas where "Use of Borrower Framework" is being considered:
+Capacity building and assessment activities will be included in the ESCPs of all RIUs and national PIUs.
+Areas where "Use of Borrower Framework" is being considered: None.

-The use of Borrower Framework is not being considered.

-ESS10 Stakeholder Engagement and Information Disclosure

-Successful project implementation will require regular inputs from different stakeholder groups, including those directly and indirectly affected.
-Stakeholder mapping will be conducted as part of the client specific Stakeholder Engagement Plans.
-Key stakeholders are likely to include: relevant government departments and ministries; national statistics offices; academics (universities who may work on issues related to statistics and use of data); development partners; NGOs and CSOs at both the national and regional level addressing issues related to data protection and security, use of statistics; NGOs and intergovernmental organizations as well as organizations representing IPs/SSAHUTLCs and other vulnerable groups (IDPs, refugees, women/girls, those with HIV/AIDS, persons with disabilities, sexual and gender minorities).
+ESS10 Stakeholder Engagement and Information Disclosure Successful project implementation will require regular inputs from different stakeholder groups, including those directly and indirectly affected.
+Stakeholder mapping will be conducted as part of the Stakeholder Engagement Plans and key stakeholders are likely to include: relevant government departments and ministries; national statistics offices; academics (universities who may work on issues related to statistics and use of data); development partners; NGOs and CSOs at both the national and regional level addressing issues related to data protection and security, use of statistics; NGOs and intergovernmental organizations as well as organizations representing IP/SSAHUTLCs and other vulnerable groups (IDPs, refugees, women/girls, those with HIV/AIDS, persons with disabilities, sexual and gender minorities).
 For FCV countries, stakeholders will also include bilateral organizations, other MDBs and NGOs and international organizations that are working in the same sub-regions and are involved in security risk management.
+Prior to appraisal, each RIU and PIU will prepare and disclose a Stakeholder Engagement Plan (SEP) proportionate to the anticipated environmental and social impacts of this project.
+The SEP shall outline the characteristics and interests of the relevant stakeholder groups and timing and methods of engagement throughout the life of the Program.
+The Borrowers will undertake meaningful engagement with stakeholders in order to ensure the disclosure of timely, relevant, understandable, and accessible information, and consult with them in a culturally appropriate Sept 28, 2022 Page 10 of 16